ucl-npp-studentship/ucl-npp-studentship.github.io/_pages/apply.md

 ## Selection Process

 Applicants will be assessed on the basis of scientific and academic merit.
 The selection committee is comprised of research staff from across the department.
-This committee will select the top three students according to the quality and clarity of their applications.
+This committee will select the top four students according to the quality and clarity of their applications.
 All unsuccessful applicants will receive feedback on how to improve their applications in future.

 ## Timeline